DNS-Accountants

 1. It is considered an allowable business expense, which means that it reduces the amount of Corporation Tax payable by your company.

-2. If your salary is greater than the Lower Earnings Limit (£6,240 in 2021/22 and 2020/21 tax years – View the latest rates here), you accumulate qualifying years toward your state pension.
+2. If your salary is greater than the Lower Earnings Limit (£6,396 in 2024/25 tax years – View the latest rates here), you accumulate qualifying years toward your state pension.

 Why would I want to take a low salary?